|

 and the next (and the timing relationship is recovered from the

+data stream).
 ATM (asynchronous transfer mode) networking An

 extremely fast networking technology.
 ATM specifies the